stolostron/rhacm-docs/security/create_memory_policy.md

       kubectl get policy <memorypolicy-name> -n <mcm namespace>
       ```

-* Delete a memory policy from the console:
+* Delete a memory usage policy from the console:

   1. From the navigation menu, click **Govern risk** to view a table list of your policies.
   2. Click the **Options** icon for the policy you want to delete in the policy violation table.